 Another study produced by doTERRA researchers is fresh off the press.
-The new study, a clinical pilot trial published in the Journal of Integrative Medicine and Therapy, investigated the benefits of the AromaTouch Technique®.
-The AromaTouch Technique is a unique essential oil application method developed by Dr. David Hill, doTERRA’s chief medical officer.
+The new study, a clinical pilot trial published in the Journal of Integrative Medicine and Therapy, investigated the benefits of the AromaTouch® Technique.
+The AromaTouch Technique is a unique essential oil application method developed by Dr. David Hill, doTERRA founding executive and Chairman of Scientific Operations.
 The technique is an essential oil application that combines a moderate touch procedure with eight of doTERRA’s most powerful oils and blends.
 Read more about the AromaTouch Technique here.

 Although a fair amount of research shows the benefits of touch and other research supports the benefits of essential oils applied topically, little research exists on the combination of the two.
 In addition, no prior research had investigated the benefits of the doTERRA AromaTouch Technique specifically.
 The AromaTouch Technique was designed to promote homeostasis and relaxation, reduce stress and support overall well-being.
 In this study, the researchers put the AromaTouch Technique to the test.

 To get an idea of both the short-term and long-term benefits of the technique, the researchers evaluated the effects on the body immediately after volunteers received just one technique, and they also measured the lasting effects on the body when the technique was administered regularly for an extended period of time.
 In addition, two groups were used in the experiment.
 The treatment group received the AromaTouch Technique exactly as described in the protocol developed by Dr. David Hill.
 A control group was comprised of individuals who received the AromaTouch Technique with every condition the same, except that Fractionated Coconut Oil was used in place of the eight essential oils normally used in the technique.
 See Figure 1 below for a schematic diagram of the experimental design.